Tag

 Garuda Linux

 The centerpiece of Garuda Linux is its UI.
 It gets lots of modern elements with gradient coloring splashed across the OS.
 Garuda Linux is based on Arch and follows the same rolling release pattern.
-It’s offered in multiple flavors; some of the most popular ones are GNOME, Cinnamon, Xfce, and MATE.
+It’s offered in multiple flavors; some of the ones are GNOME, Cinnamon, Xfce, and MATE.

 The flagship Garuda variant comes with a heavily customized KDE Plasma and is offered in two editions — Dragonized and Dragonized Gaming.
-The latter includes all the apps you’d need to get started with gaming on Linux such as Steam, Lutris, Heroic Games Launcher, & more, which makes it one of the best Linux distros for gaming.
+The latter includes all the apps you’d need to get started with gaming on Linux such as , Lutris, Heroic Games Launcher, & more, which makes it one of the best Linux distros for gaming.

 Pros